austinsonger/AuditBuddy/README.md

 * Data Formatting:
     * Format the extracted data according to your defined structure (Populations, Configurations, Rules, Samples).

-## Commit and Push Evidence
-* Version Control:
-    * Use Git commands within the Github Action workflow to commit the collected evidence files to a dedicated branch.
-* Push Automation
-    * Configure the workflow to automatically push the committed evidence to the desired location in the repository.

 ## Evidence Collection

 ### Tools